akhenry/openmct-quickstart/README.md

 * The YAMCS web application is served from http://localhost:8040/yamcs
 * The Apache server status is served from http://localhost:8040/server-status
 * The CouchDB web application is served from http://localhost:8040/couchdb/_utils (with username `admin` and password `password`)

+## Authentication

+This branch includes the basic configuration necessary to integrate Open MCT with Yamcs based authentication.
+To run with authentication enabled just follow the instructions above.

+There are several configuration files that enable authentication:

+* `apache/openmct.conf` - Apache configuration that inserts a necessary header to prompt the browser to show a login dialog
+* `yamcs/security.yaml` - Enables the `YAML AuthModule` which authenticates users defined in a local `users.yaml` file.
+In principle Open MCT auth should also work with the Yamcs LDAP auth module, but this has never been tested.
+* `yamcs/users.yaml` - Yamcs user definitions.
+See https://docs.yamcs.org/yamcs-server-manual/security/authmodules/yaml/
+* `yamcs/roles.yaml` - Yamcs role definitions.
+See https://docs.yamcs.org/yamcs-server-manual/security/configuration/